-As a rule of thumb, set the minimum time step so that there are between 30 to 50 data points in a rising or falling V-T table.
-If the V-T waveform is especially complex more points may be required (note however that the V-T waveform tables can contain no more than 100 points under IBIS 3.2; IBIS 4.0 permits up to 1000 points per V-T table).
+As a rule of thumb, set the minimum time step to maximize the number of data points in the rising and falling V-T tables within the limits of the IBIS specification.
+The V-T waveform tables can contain no more than 100 points under IBIS version 3.2.
+IBIS version 4.0 permits up to 1000 points per V-T table).